SwissDataScienceCenter/jsonld4s/README.md

 * edges; `io.renku.jsonld.JsonLD.edge`;
 * arrays: `io.renku.jsonld.JsonLD.arr`;
 * entity IDs; `io.renku.jsonld.EntityId.of` and `io.renku.jsonld.EntityId.blank` for generating blank node IDs;
-* named graphs; `io.renku.jsonld.NamedGraph` and `io.renku.jsonld.NamedGraph.from` controlling effects happening on instantiation.
+* named graphs; `io.renku.jsonld.NamedGraph` and `io.renku.jsonld.NamedGraph.from` controlling effects happening on instantiation;
+* default graphs; `io.renku.jsonld.DefaultGraph` and `io.renku.jsonld.DefaultGraph.from` controlling effects happening on instantiation.

-A `NamedGraph` can be instantiated with a list of entities and/or edges.
-In cases when a `NamedGraph` supposed to be instantiated with a generic list of `JsonLD` objects, the `io.renku.jsonld.NamedGraph.from` controlling effects should be used.
+Both `NamedGraph` and `DefaultGraph` can be instantiated with a list of entities and/or edges.
+In cases when they supposed to be instantiated with a generic list of `JsonLD` objects, the `from` factory controlling effects should be used.
 The factory checks if all the objects are either entities or edges and returns a failure if at least one object is of different type.

 ## Encoding to JSON-LD